 In Israel, if a bill of divorce was given, they were free to remarry but there was no such bill given to Israel or the previous generation.

-This story creates a picture of comparison of Israel’s implied divorce yet there was actually not a divorce.
+This story creates a picture of a comparison of Israel’s implied divorce yet there was actually not a divorce.

 God sent Israel into exile to purge those that didn’t belong to Him but Israel still belonged to Him.